Q & A

 - Targeting acupuncture trigger points (similar to acupuncture but without the needles)

 Cold Laser therapy offers a non-intrusive option to acupuncture and surgery.
 It also provides a non-addicting treatment that eliminates the complications of long-term drug treatment programs.
-Cold laser are widely use for treatment of:
+Cold lasers are widely use for treatment of:

 - Acute and chronic pain